Davkje/Web-Dev-Checklist/README.md

 # Web-Dev-Checklist
 My Checklist

+## Before we begin
+- [ ] Simply write down what we are making
+- [ ] Write down what i know that we can apply here
+- [ ] Write down what I dont know and will have to learn

 ## Project setup
+- [ ] Commit `.gitignore` the first thing you do
 - [ ] Write pseudo code for the tasks
-- [ ] Commit `.gitignore` the first thing you do
+- [ ] Sass structure and Style Reset

 ## General
 - [ ] Avoid Swenglish